Divyamurali-k/eshop-laravel/README.md

     DB_PASSWORD=your_database_password

     ```
+5. **Import the Database:**
+  - Import the database from the provided SQL file:
+    - Locate the SQL file in the database folder: database/laravel_eshop.sql
+    - Import it into your MySQL database.
+You can use a tool like phpMyAdmin
-5. **Generate Application Key:**
+6. **Generate Application Key:**
     ```bash
     php artisan key:generate
     ```
-6. **Import the Database:**
-  - Import the database from the provided SQL file:
-        1.Locate the SQL file in the dalatabe folder: database/laravel_eshop.sql.
-        2.Import it into your MySQL database.
-You can use a tool like phpMyAdmin
 7. **Install Node.js Dependencies:**
     ```bash
     npm install